amirragab-ds/Speech-Emotion-Recognition-in-Tensorflow-Using-CNNs/README.md

 These are the Accuracy and Loss values for each model per epoch:
 ![Evaluation](images/Evaluation.png)

-Future work could involve experimenting with more complex model architectures, collecting more training data, and refining the preprocessing techniques to improve the models' ability to distinguish between similar emotions.

-Please note that the actual performance of the models may vary depending on the specific dataset used, the preprocessing techniques applied, and the parameters chosen for the models.

 ## Usage

 To run the code in this repository, you will need to have Python installed, along with the libraries listed in `requirements.txt`.
 You can install these with pip using the command `pip install -r requirements.txt`.